Max Kepler Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.69 team ERA that ranks last across all league pitching staffs.
+- The Rockies have a 5.70 team ERA that ranks last across all MLB pitching staffs.

-- The Rockies allow the second-most home runs in baseball (227 total, 1.4 per game).
+- Rockies pitchers combine to surrender 230 total home runs at a rate of 1.4 per game (second-most in the league).

-- Blach (3-3) takes the mound for the Rockies in his 13th start of the season.
-He's put together a 5.42 ERA in 73 2/3 innings pitched, with 46 strikeouts.
+- Koch will make his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.